Cavalry Confirms Coaching Staff For 2022

-The Alberta-based side has also announced that Nik Ledgerwood will be joining the side as its assistant coach and community relations managed, with the recently-retired team captain keen to continue help the next generation following a stellar playing career.
+The Alberta-based side has also announced that Nik Ledgerwood will be joining the side as its assistant coach and community relations manager, with the recently-retired team captain keen to continue help the next generation following a stellar playing career.

 Ledgerwood has been working on his Canada Soccer A-License, and will also work with the front office to help build relationships with youth clubs and organizations.
 He isn’t the only player-turned-front-office employee, with the club recently confirming that Mason Trafford would also be the club’s commercial director during what may be his final playing season.